 The Company seeks to manage liquidity by ensuring sufficient funds are available to meet foreseeable needs and to invest cash assets safely and profitably.
-The Company had cash and cash equivalents of £0.27 million as at 30 June 2022 (2021: £0.76 million).
+The Company had cash and cash equivalents of £0.13 million as at 30 June 2023 (2022: £0.27 million).

-In order to minimise risk to the Company's capital, funds are invested across a number of financial institutions with strong credit ratings.
+In order to minimise risk to the Company's capital, funds are invested across a number of financial institutions with suitable credit ratings.
 Cash forecasts are updated regularly to ensure that there is sufficient cash available for foreseeable requirements.
 The Directors are satisfied that the current cash balances, the liquidity of portfolio investments and the relatively low running cost base of the Company ensures that the going concern assumption remains valid.